 Unconditional Offer: where you have already satisfied the entry requirements for the course.
 It is Cardiff Metropolitan University’s policy not to process unconditional offers without seeing evidence of your qualifications.

-You will also be told in your UCAS instructions how to accept or decline the offer, within your allocated timescale.
+You will also be told in an email from UCAS how to accept or decline the offer before your deadline.

 Fee Status Assessment